To secure that . . . all shall be provided with the means

 Students need to learn how to think, not what to think.

 And not all Leaving Cert students are heading for university.
-‘The system needs . . . to ensure [students] can progress successfully in the labour market, across a range of alternative education pathways, and exercise a responsible global citizenship’ (OECD).
 Adding the option of vocational courses to the senior cycle—construction trades, for instance, ideally with attached apprenticeships—would increase the value of the Leaving Cert to the student body across educational, intellectual, and social divides.

-Well-prepared students making informed decisions about their post-secondary career should be the aim.
+The aim of secondary education and the Leaving Cert that measures it should be well-prepared students making informed decisions about their post-secondary career.
 To paraphrase Margaret Mead, students need to learn how to think, not what to think.

 Class in the Classroom